intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 check this condition which adds range comparison at every node.

-Otherwise, in the 'hit' case (`invalidate` is false), we return '1' if the `way` is in the left subtree and '0 if it is in the right (line 18).
+Otherwise, in the 'hit' case (`invalidate` is false), we return '1' if the `way` is in the left subtree and '0' if it is in the right (line 18).

 Finally, we return a concatenation of the computed PLRU state vector (line 19).
 Again note that the `invalidate`=true case simply reverses them meaning of '1' and '0'.

+We can see that maintaining a PLRU tree to support pseudo-LRU computation is quite similar in both software and hardware recursive forms.
+ROHD makes it simple to follow software patterns to generate hardware naturally.

 ## A Reduction Tree Component